nikiizvorski/RealmAndroid/README.md

 - Check everything maybe you got some configs on your Android Studio version wrong.
 I am using 2.2 right now.

+Project work?

+- added simple edit text and some buttons and changeble gif background not to be that simple ^^

 Project Structure?
 Updated for the latest 2.8 libs

 - Component and Module -> Dagger2 -> DI